Fuffi/hack-assembler/README.md

 # Hack Assembler

-Converts assembly code for the Hack machine built during the nand2tetris exercises.
+Converts assembly code for the Hack machine built for the "From NAND" to Tetris" course.

 ## Installation